rufusl/lol-viewport-finder/readme.md

 Run `LOLViewportFinder.exe` to process all files from `inputFiles.txt`. `inputFiles.txt` requires an URL or local file path per line.

+You can also try `LOLViewportFinder_Dbg.cmd` and `LOLViewportFinder_RectDraw.cmd` that set the options described below.

 The results are printed to stdout.

 Images from URLs are cache in the folder `.\inputCache` for subsequent runs.